smithla02/fact-finder/README.md

 ## Using the deployed app

-The app is deployed using Streamlit cloud here: https://funfacts.streamlit.app/
+The app is deployed using Streamlit cloud, and can be accessed here: https://funfacts.streamlit.app/

 ## Features